Upsilon invariants from cyclic branched covers: Further examples with (1,1)-knots

 According to the last corollary, for $n\geq 1$ there is always a spin$^c$ structure where all generators have $A=0$, hence the Upsilon-function is constantly zero.

 On the other hand, as in the case of torus knots, we immediately see that in the spin structure $\s _0$ the chain complex $\CFKinf (\Sigma(\twistknot _n), {\widetilde {\twistknot }}_n, \s _0)$ is isomorphic to $\CFKinf (\twistknot _n)$.
-Indeed, the previous lemma shows a bijection between the generators, and all bigons of the fundamental domain lift to an embedded rectangle, providing nontrivial boundary maps.
-(The further nonzero components then are forced by the fact that $\partial ^2=0$.)
+Indeed, the previous lemma shows a bijection between the generators, and all bigons of the fundamental domain lift to an embedded rectangle, providing non-trivial boundary maps.
+(The further non-zero components then are forced by the fact that $\partial ^2=0$.)

-Independence of the family $\{\twistknot _p\}_{p>0, p \neq 4}$ was first established in~\cite{CG}, and can be deduced from Lisca's work~\cite{lisca2007sums}.
+Independence of the family $\{\twistknot _n\}_{n>0, n \neq 4}$ was first established in~\cite{CG}, and can be deduced from Lisca's work~\cite{lisca2007sums}.
 The above data suffice to show a weaker result about linear independence in the concordance group: \begin{prop} The family $\{ \twistknot _p\mid p$ odd and $2p+1$ is prime$\}$ forms a set of linearly independent elements in the smooth concordance group ${\mathcal {C}}$. \end{prop}

 \begin{proof} As in the case of torus knots, suppose that there exists a linear dependence $\sum _i k_i \twistknot _{p_i}\sim 0$, and rewrite it as $\sum m_i \twistknot _{p_i} -\sum n_j \twistknot _{q_j}\sim 0$ with $m_i, n_j>0$.